-Cameroon country profile - BBC News
+Cameroon country profile

 Created in 1961 by the unification of two former colonies, one British and one French, the modern state of Cameroon has also struggled to find peace and unity.

 Internally, there are tensions over the two mainly English-speaking southern provinces.
-A secessionist movement, the Southern Cameroons National Council (SCNC), emerged in the 1990s and has been banned.
+A secessionist movement emerged in the 1990s and has been banned.
+An insurgency developed in 2016 when activists stepped up their campaign for greater autonomy.

-More recently, the mainly-Muslim far north has been drawn into the regional Islamist insurgency of Boko Haram.
+The mainly-Muslim far north has been drawn into the regional Islamist insurgency of Boko Haram.

 - Read more country profiles - Profiles by BBC Monitoring